ropod-project/task-planner/README.md

 * `kb_database_name`: Name of a database for storing the knowledge base
 * `domain_file`: Absolute path of a planning domain file
 * `domain_name`: Name of the planning domain (extracted from the domain file)
-* `planner_cmd`: Command used for running a task planner; the words "DOMAIN" and "PROBLEM" are expected to be in the command so that they can be appropriately replaced with the paths of domain and problem files
+* `planner_cmd`: Command used for running a task planner; the words "DOMAIN" and "PROBLEM" are expected to be in the command so that they can be appropriately replaced with the paths of domain and problem files; for LAMA, the word "PLAN-FILE" is also expected to be passed since the planner potentially generates multiple plan files
 * `plan_file_path`: Directory where generated plan files should be saved
 * `debug`: A Boolean indicating whether to run the planner in debug mode (thus providing more detailed debugging output)